dimagi/commcare-cloud/docs/commcare-cloud/backup.md

     This script will extract the backup file to the default couchdb backup location, copy this data to the couchdb data directory, the updates the couchdb shards with the current machine's IP addresses.

     During this process you will be asked for the ansible user's password in order to stop and start the couchdb service.

+    **Note**: This backup script will only work for a single-node cluster.

 - As your regular user, ensure the couchdb service is now running: